yrgo28/paccino/README.md

 # Paccino
-pacman/yay terminal minimal interface
+pacman/yay minimal termial interface

 Paccino is a script written in python.
 Works like a minimal terminal tool to manage pacman/yay basic functions.
 Made by a begginner, for begginners.

-Use: Type your option with they number and nothing else :)
+Use: All options are enumerated.
+Type option number and press enter to execute that option.

-DEPENDENCES:
+# DEPENDENCES:

-1. python3
+1. python3 (sudo pacman -S python3)
 2. python-termcolor (install with: pip install termcolor)
 3. yay (for AUR packages)

-Installation:
+# Installation:

-//Copy after the "$: "
+- FROM GIT

 1. Clone this repository - $: git clone https://github.com/yrgo28/paccino